-- When My Time Comes produced by Joe Fab and available on PBS.
-Spurred on by the death of her husband, Diane Rehm crosses the country to take an in-depth look at medical aid in dying.
-She speaks to people on all sides of the issue, uncovering the pros and cons, and the facts and the myths surrounding this controversial practice that is now legal in nine states and the District of Columbia.
-Documentary.
-55 minutes.
-Here is the link to stream it from PBS. - □ How to Die in Oregon by filmmaker Peter Richardson.
+- ☐ Journey Home is a recorded webinar of the dynamic summit hosted by the Compassion & Choices African American Leadership Council in Washington, D.C., brought together thought leaders, experts and community members in-person and virtually to empower participants to prepare for life's end.
+View the webinar here. ☐ How to Die in Oregon by filmmaker Peter Richardson.
 This documentary is an intimate, life-affirming, staggeringly powerful portrait of what it means to provide an individual with a full range of end-of-life options.
 Richardson examines both sides of the Oregon Death With Dignity Act.
 Release date: November 25, 2011.
 Documentary.
 1 hour 48 minutes.
-View the trailer here. - ☐ The Last Campaign of Governor Booth Gardner, starring Booth Gardner.
+View the trailer here. ☐ The Last Campaign of Governor Booth Gardner, starring Booth Gardner.
 Filmmaker Daniel Junge follows the medical aid-in-dying ballot initiative in Washington state.
 Release date: August 1, 2009.
 HBO2 special Short/Doc.
 38 minutes.
-View the trailer here. - ☐ Here Awhile, starring Anna Camp.
+View the trailer here.
+Here Awhile, starring Anna Camp.
 Terminally ill Anna (Anna Camp) returns to Portland, Oregon, after 15 years to reconnect with her long estranged younger brother Michael (Steven Strait).
 She reveals to Michael that she plans to end her life utilizing the Oregon Death With Dignity Act.
 Release Date: October 13, 2019.
 Drama.
 1 hour 25 minutes.
-View the trailer and website here. - ☐ The Farewell, directed by Lulu Wang and starring Awkwafina.
-In this poignant, award-winning film, Billi's family returns to China under the guise of a fake wedding to stealthily say goodbye to their beloved matriarch the only person who doesn't know she only has a few weeks to live.
+View the trailer and website here. ☐ The Farewell, directed by Lulu Wang and starring Awkwafina.
+In this poignant, - award-winning film, Billi's family returns to China under the guise of a fake wedding to stealthily say goodbye to their beloved matriarch the only person who doesn't know she only has a few weeks to live.
 Release Date: July 19, 2019.
 Drama/Comedy.
 1 hour 40 minutes.
 Watch the trailer on YouTube.

 - Being Mortal by author and surgeon Atul Gawande, produced by PBS for Frontline: Season 33, Episode 6.
 In the book and film Being Mortal, Gawande explores how doctors care for terminally ill patients.
 Release date: February 10, 2015.
 Documentary.
 54 minutes.
 Here is the link to purchase on YouTube. - Bob's Choice produced by John Sharity and Joseph Huerta at KING TV in Seattle and available on YouTube by HBO.
 Seattle resident Bob Fuller, 75, shares his journey over the last few months of his life before using medical aid in dying on May 10, 2019.
 Release date: September 17, 2019.
 Documentary.
 58 minutes.
-Here is the link to watch free on YouTube. - Brittany Maynard's Story With Dan Diaz, by Compassion & Choices.
+Here is the link to watch free on YouTube. - □ Brittany Maynard's Story With Dan Diaz, by Compassion & Choices.
 Twenty-nine year old Brittany Maynard shares the journey of moving with her family to Oregon so that she could access the Death With Dignity law.
 Release date: October 6, 2014.
 Short documentary.
 7 minutes.
-Click here to watch. - □ Brittany Maynard's Legacy With Dan Diaz, by Compassion & Choices.
+Click here to watch. - ☐ Brittany Maynard's Legacy With Dan Diaz, by Compassion & Choices.
 Brittany's story and legacy since her death in 2014 are summarized in this powerful story about Dan's work in the movement and the legacy Brittany created.
 Release date: October 29, 2019.
 Short documentary: 6 minutes.
 Click here to watch.